 The Proposed Action would provide a water source for a potential managed aquifer recharge pilot study in Battle Creek Debris Basin.
 It would require leaving the natural Battle Creek flows in a reach that is 2,100 feet long between the Pleasant Grove City secondary irrigation diversion and the debris basin (see Figure 1-5 for section of Battle Creek channel to be used).
-At times during the summer months, all the water in Battle Creek may be diverted into Pleasant Grove City's secondary irrigation system.
-This reach of Battle Creek channel contains a narrow riparian corridor along both banks and has little aquatic diversity.
+At times during the summer months, all the water in Battle Creek may be diverted into Pleasant Grove City's secondary irrigation system drying up this reach of Battle Creek.
+The reach of Battle Creek below the diversion can run dry at times due to hydrologic factors within its drainage basin and diversions to meet downstream irrigation demand.
+This reach of Battle Creek channel contains a narrow and limited riparian corridor along both banks and has little aquatic diversity.

 The Proposed Action would use a 3,700-foot reach of the American Fork River for a potential managed aquifer recharge pilot study reach.
 This proposed recharge section of the American Fork River would extend between the American Fork River Debris Basin to North Utah County Boulevard (SR-129).
-This reach of American Fork River often dries up during the summer months and has little aquatic diversity.
+There is a diversion located at the mouth of American Fork Canyon directly above the debris basin which during the irrigation season, often diverts the full flow of the river.